 Where are the generals?
 The mentals?
 Any other symptom at all?
 Using one symptom to prescribe on is very dangerous.

 She’s got Ailments From the Pfizer vaccine.
-It doesn’t matter what her symptoms are, do you understand that?
+It doesn’t matter what her symptoms are, don’t you understand that?
 It’s a case of etiological prescribing.
 When a person trips and falls and you give Arnica, does it matter what his symptoms are?
 You’re going to give Arnica, right?
-It’s ailments from blunt trauma, an etiological prescription, you don’t take a 2 hour case.
+It’s ailments from blunt trauma, an etiological prescription, you don’t take a 2 hour constitutional case!

 That is the way you suppress and cause damage to patients.
 You cannot check direction of cure in a case where you have taken no case!